Webber Ndoro: Career

 He received the 2015 ICCROM Award, in recognition of his important contribution to the field of cultural heritage, and his contributions to the development of ICCROM.

-Ndoro was appointed as the Director General of ICCROM in 2017.
+Ndoro was appointed as the Director General of ICCROM in the period 2017-2023.

 Selected publications

 Webber Ndoro and Gilbert Pwiti.
 2005.
 Legal Frameworks for the Protection of Immovable Cultural Heritage in Africa.
 ICCROM conservation studies.
 Rome: ICCROM.

 Webber Ndoro.
 2005.
 The Preservation of Great Zimbabwe: your Monument our Shrine.
 ICCROM Conservation Studies 4.
 Rome: ICCROM.

 Webber Ndoro.
 2006.
 Building the capacity to protect heritage in rural communities, in N. Agnew & J. Bridgland (ed.)
 Of the past, for the future: integrating archaeology and conservation, proceedings of the conservation theme at the 5th World Archaeological Congress, Washington, D.C., 22–26 June 2003: 336–39.
 Los Angeles: The Getty Conservation Institute.

 Webber Ndoro, Albert Mumma, George Abungu.
 2008.
 Cultural Heritage and the Law: Protecting Immovable Heritage in sub-Saharan Africa Rome: ICCROM Conservation Studies 8.

 Ndoro, W., & Kiriama, H. 2008.
 Management mechanisms in heritage legislation.
 In W. Ndoro, A. Mummaand, & G. Abungu (Eds.), Cultural heritage and the law: Protecting immovable heritage in sub-Saharan Africa (pp. 53–62).
 Rome: ICCROM Conservation Studies 8.